Photo by Christopher Campbell on Unsplash

+Before your first cut with a stylist, the first step is to have a consultation.
+During the consultation, your stylist will want to analyze your hair.
 I always ask that my clients come in with freshly shampooed and conditioned hair, as well as apply a light leave in.
 For curl shaping appointments it is especially important not to come in with gucky, hazy-feeling hair.
 Your stylist will more than likely prefer one of the following:

-- Ask your stylist if they want you to come by or send your pictures ahead of time so they can make product recommendations.
+Ask your stylist if they want you to come by or send your pictures ahead of time so they can make product recommendations.
 You can go by the salon and pick them up before your appointment.
 Great products will ensure your curl pattern really pops, allowing the stylist to create an amazing shape that you will be happy with.

-- Be prepared for your first--and all--of your shaping appointments to take longer.
+Be prepared for your first--and all--of your shaping appointments to take longer.
 This is because your stylist will have to shampoo, condition, and possibly stretch-dry you if you have a type 3b to 4c texture.
 Although I am going to shampoo you after your shaping, if necessary, I like the way products naturally dry.
 When your product naturally dries it gives you a true picture on day 2 of what second day hair should look like.

 Refrain from using the following before any other type of appointment:

 - anything heavy and tacky

 For a color service